Alphonse Mucha’s 20 Slav Epic artworks exhibited from tomorrow in Prague and Brno

 Two weeks ago we confirmed that Alphonse Mucha’s Slav Epic collection had finally found a permanent home in Prague.
 From 2021 the 20 artworks will be exhibited permanently inside Lapidarium, a 19th-century Art Nouveau building that has been abandoned for decades.
 Click HERE to read the news we published.

 All 20 Slav Epic canvases will be presented from tomorrow to the public in Prague and Brno, Czech’s second city.
-The presentation of Mucha’s Slav Epic is a worthy contribution to the important 100th anniversary of the state of Czechoslovakia, the original idea of which was inspired by the Slavic history and its legacy.
+The presentation of Mucha’s Slav Epic is a worthy contribution to the important 100th anniversary of the state of Czechoslovakia, the initial idea of which was inspired by the Slavic history and its legacy.

 Prague – Municipal House: